StackExchange/dnscontrol/documentation/provider/bind.md

    DNSControl will write both zone files to the same file, flapping between the two.
 No error or warning will be output.

-Compatibility notes:

-* `%D` should not be used.
-It downcases the string in a way that is probably incompatible with Unicode characters.
-It is retained for compatibility with pre-v4.28 releases.
-If your domain has capital Unicode characters, backwards compatibility is not guaranteed.
-* `%U` relies on `%D` which is deprecated.
-Use `%c` instead.
-* As of v4.28 the default format string changed from `%U.zone` to `%c.zone`.
-This should only matter if your `D()` statements included non-ASCII (Unicode) runes that were capitalized.

 Useful examples:

 | Verb         | Description                         | `EXAMple.com`      | `EXAMple.com!MyTag`      | `рф.com!myTag`            |